sarahjeansweeney/various_files/books-for-kids.md

 * _Please, Baby, Please_ by Spike Lee
 * _Dragons Love Tacos_ by Adam Rubin (and the sequel)
 * _Jazz Baby_ by Lisa Wheeler
-* _Click, Clack, Moo: Cows That Type_ by Doreen Cronin
+* _Click, Clack, Moo: Cows That Type_ and _Click, Clack, Surprise!_ by Doreen Cronin
 * _Kitten's First Full Moon_ by Kevin Henkes
 * _A Sick Day for Amos McGee_ by Philip C. Stead
 * _The Rabbit Listened_ by Cori Doerrfeld